DATA-606-SPRING-2023-THU/Naveen_Neeli-Data606-1/docs/Report.md

 <img width="953" alt="Snip_TEMP0001" src="https://github.com/Naveen-Neeli/Naveen_Neeli-Data606/assets/91988644/3e221121-323d-4ca7-a01f-9984b769a553">

-The above image is exactly how my front end page looks like.
+The above image is exactly how front end page looks like.
+Here the source and destination will be given by the user.
+When the user clicks predict button, total fare for the given travel information will be displayed to the user.